SCHOOL OF PUBLIC HEALTH (SPHL)2242 SPH Building, 301-405-2438

 Departments and Centers

-The School is composed of several departments and an institute.
+The School is composed of several centers, departments and institutes.
+The Centers for Health Equity, Health Literacy, Prevention Research, Aging, Health Behavior Research and Young Adult Health and Development offer multiple opportunities for students to engage with faculty mentors in funded research projects.
 The following departments offer major programs that lead to a Bachelor of Science degree:

 Global Public Health Scholars Living and Learning Community

 Students qualify for membership when they attain junior standing in kinesiology, family sciences, or community health, and have a minimum overall average of 3.5 and a minimum of 24 credits at the